Bande Utkala Janani (film)

-Bande Utkala Janani (Salute to Mother Utkala) is a 2008 Indian Odia film directed by Suvendu Swain.
+Bande Utkala Janani (Salute to Mother Utkala) is a 2008 Indian Odia-language film directed by Suvendu Swain.
 The film deals with themes of patriotism and honesty towards profession.

 That this is the first Odia film released through satellite using Digital UFO system.

 Story

 In this story a lady journalist holds the key to the story and due to her courage, risk taking and confidence the secret is revealed and the story moves.
 The police station is the family which is the center of all activities.
-Three police officers and the lady journalist are working together with a common goal to eradicate political corruption and goondagardi in the society.
+Three police officers and the lady journalist are working together with a common goal to eradicate political corruption and hooliganism in the society.